pinakigupta/BehaviorRL/README.md

     cd urban_AD_env
     python setup.py install
 ```
+4) NOTE: You might have some libraries missing when you run "baselines_run.py".
+Please add them as needed.

 ## Arguments and Config Files
 **baselines_run.py** script uses **2** clear defined sections to setup all the main OpenAI Baselines arguments.
 ```python